 The building itself is inviting and suitable for those with access needs.
-Disabled parking is available on two levels of the underground car park and is conveniently located next to the lift that takes you to the gallery and ticket area.
-All the entrances and exits to the museum have automatic doors and there's a hearing-loop system plus a BSL audio-
+Disabled parking is available on two levels of the underground car park and is conveniently located next to the lift that takes you to the main atrium and ticket area.
+All the entrances and exits to the attraction have automatic doors and there's a hearing-loop system plus a BSL audio-visual guide.
+There's also an audio-described guide for blind and visually impaired visitors.
+Man-